ABOUT THE PROJECT

 He recorded more than 40 albums and collaborated with musicians such us Michel Portal, William Parker, Ballakè Sissoko, Fred Frith, Zeena Parkins, Nicole Mitchell, Rob Mazurek, Butch Morris, Chad Taylor, Hank Roberts, Ernst Rjisenger, Tristan Honsinger, Samba Tourè, Jeff Parker and many more.

-Sounds, images, unexpected scenes that enrich each new production of Rosa Brunello always bring the ability to enjoy nature and art.
+Her third CAM JAZZ release is a supremely confident set of modern themes, with instrumental skill augmented with electricity and effects, greatly expanding the music’s colour palette and textures Sounds, images, unexpected scenes that enrich each new production of Rosa Brunello always bring the ability to enjoy nature and art.

 The spiral search for sound is not intended to change, on the contrary, it is to avoid moving away from beautiful things, from blue skies, from clouds and dew.